Home

 Update your Drivers:

-You should download the latest drivers from the various manufacturers' Web sites for each computer part that you have installed.
-This is because the drivers that you get when you purchase the components are usually out of date.
+You should download the latest drivers from the various manufacturers' websites for each computer part that you have installed.
+This is because the drivers that you get when you purchase the components are usually out-of-date.

 You have now completed the building of your Own Cheap Computer and installed your Computer Operating System....